threeday0905/args-expect/README.md

     - return true, if obj is **null** or **undefined**

 7. expect(obj).isEmpty()
-    - return true, if obj is null or undefined
-    - return true, if obj is string or array, and has zero length.
+    - check if obj is null or undefined, or is string / array but has **zero length**.

 8. expect(obj).notNull()
 9. expect(obj).notEmpty()